 While the boarding pass was the single most important thing to the passenger at that moment, it seemed to be the least important thing to the airline.
 The passenger became more frustrated with the airline with each passing offer and informational screen thrust in their way.
 It was a perfect example of watching a brand destroy its desired reputation of “friendly” and “easy,” as the design was neither.

 I’m betting, for the airline’s design team, the boarding pass isn’t considered content.
 No author created it.
 It’s probably not in the purview of the Content Strategy group.

 The organization doesn’t consider the boarding pass to be content because it’s algorithmically generated by software.
 Yet, for the user, it’s the most important content they needed.
 This disconnect is a huge problem.

 We need to shift our definition of content to be what the user needs right now.
 It has nothing to do with how it’s produced or where it lives on the server.
 If the user needs it, it’s content.

 Design Exists to Help Users Get and Use Content

-It’s not news that the content is the important part of the design.
-For years, Karen McGrane has told us that working on the design without considering the content is like giving your best friend a beautifully wrapped empty box for their birthday.
-They’ll enjoy opening it, but will be sorely disappointed with the entirety results.
-And recently, Steph Hay reminded us that “content is the entire reason people come to the design in the first place.”
+It’s not news that content is the most important part of a design.
+For years, Karen McGrane has told us that working on a design without considering the content is like giving your best friend a beautifully wrapped empty box for their birthday.
+They’ll enjoy opening it, but will be sorely disappointed with the results in their entirety.
+And recently, Steph Hay reminded us that “content is the entire reason people come to a design in the first place.”

 The new thinking is that content creation and management cannot be a separate endeavor from design creation and management.
 That we need to inseparably integrate the two, structurally and organizationally, to create great experiences.